ubirch/ubirch-key-service/README.md

     ubirchKeyService.client.rest.host = "http://localhost:8095"

-It depends on a `play-ws` WSClient.
+It depends on a `akka-http` client.
 Please refer to the setup of `KeyServiceClientRestSpec` for further details.

 ### `cmdtools`